robrich/DevOps-Pipeline-for-.NET-Apps-and-Databases-Workshop/CHAPTER_2_App_First_Build/03-teamcity-build/README.md

 6. In the next screen, click `Create build configuration`.

+7. This screen looks really similar to the previous screen.

-7. Again click `Manually`, enter the name `.NET Web Application`, and the Build configuration will get filled out automatically.
+8. Click `Manually`, enter the name `.NET Web Application`, and the Build configuration will get filled out automatically.

-8. Click `Create`.
+9. Click `Create`.

 Create link to Version Control